michael2012z/BitBible/markdown/KJV/files/2Chr.md

 2. And Asa did that which was good and right in the eyes of the Lord his God:

-3. For he took away the altars of the strange gods, and the high places, and brake down the images, and cut down the groves:images: Heb. statues
+3. For he took away the altars of the strange gods, and the high places, and brake down the images, and cut down the groves:

 4. And commanded Judah to seek the Lord God of their fathers, and to do the law and the commandment.

-5. Also he took away out of all the cities of Judah the high places and the images: and the kingdom was quiet before him.images: Heb. sun images
+5. Also he took away out of all the cities of Judah the high places and the images: and the kingdom was quiet before him.

 6. And he built fenced cities in Judah: for the land had rest, and he had no war in those years; because the Lord had given him rest.